googleapis/google-cloud-node/packages/error-reporting/README.md

 > **This is not an official Google product.** This module is experimental and may not be ready for use.
 > This module uses APIs that may be undocumented and are subject to change without notice.

-This modules provides Stackdriver Error Reporting support for Node.js applications.
+This module provides Stackdriver Error Reporting support for Node.js applications.
 [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of Google Cloud Platform that allows in-depth monitoring and viewing of errors reported by applications running in almost any environment.
 Here's an introductory video: